-This facility includes an adult trapping facility on Cottonwood Creek, and a small storage building.
-Cottonwood AF has a concrete channel with earthen walls and holds $\sim 357,000~\rm ft^3$ of water.
-It has a water right of 2,694 gpm (6 cfs) for the period January 1st through July 1st.
-It is supplied with water from Cottonwood Creek through a gravity water supply system, with the intake integrated into the adult trapping facility located ~ 0.10 miles above the pond.
+This facility includes an adult trapping facility on Cottonwood Creek, and a small storage building, and a small trailer for use by staff required to be always on-site while the pond is in operation.
+Cottonwood AF has a concrete channel with earthen walls and holds ~357,000 ft3 of water, with a water right of 2,694 gpm (6 cfs) for the period January 1st through July 1st.
+The pond is supplied with water from Cottonwood Creek through a gravity water supply system, with the intake integrated into the adult trapping facility located ~ 0.10 miles above the pond.
 Water temperatures range from 34 to 52 °F during operation of the facility.
-It also has a small trailer for use by staff required to be on-site at all times while the pond is in operation.
-It is presently used for acclimation and release of Wallowa stock summer steelhead into the Grande Ronde River.
+The pond is presently used for acclimation and release of Wallowa stock summer steelhead into the Grande Ronde River.